thomasmcg77/simpleweather/README.md

 ### Motivation
 ------------------
-The purpose of creating this project is to solidify my understanding of React.
-I wanted to improve my skills in creating clean and responsive user interfaces, as well as getting practice with API's.
+The purpose of creating this project was to solidify my understanding of React.
+I wanted to improve my skills in creating clean and responsive user interfaces, as well as getting more practice using API's.

 ### Technology Used